 101. Men’s wear: Men in general wear western clothing, though they often don ethnic wear for festivals, holidays, and occasions.
 In rural areas, local dress is more common.

 If you like this article on 101 Interesting Facts about India, please spread the word by sharing.
+Follow John in Google+ for more interesting articles.

 Popular search terms: